May Sesshin – The Light of Our Ancestors

 Soto Zen

-Week-long silent sesshin at Great Vow Zen Monastery exploring ancestral connection and lineage.
-Traditional format with zazen, kinhin, and dokusan.
+Week-long silent sesshin at Great Vow Zen Monastery exploring connection with ancestral roots through intensive practice.
 Prior retreat experience required.
+May 11–17, 2026.

 Full details from Great Vow Zen Monastery